thosgood/this-weeks-finds/markdown/week11.md

 2) An algebraic approach to the quantization of constrained systems: finite dimensional examples, by Ranjeet S. Tate, Syracuse University physics department PhD dissertation, August 1992, SU-GP-92/8-1.
-(Tate is now at rstate@cosmic.physics.ucsb.edu, but please don't ask him for copies unless you're pretty serious, because it's big.)
+(Tate is now at `rstate@cosmic.physics.ucsb.edu`, but please don't ask him for copies unless you're pretty serious, because it's big.)

 Both the technical problems of "canonical" quantum gravity and one of